GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 * - 1999 to early 2003
   - Landsat 5 TM
-  - Switched off with availability of Landsat 7
+  - Switched off with availability of Landsat 7.
   - Only single source of data is available.

 * - 1999 to early 2003
   - Landsat 7 Enhanced Thematic Mapper (ETM+)
-  - Normal operation
+  - Normal operation.
   - Only single source of data is available.

 * - Late 2003 to early 2011